 PLEASE NOTE—COVID-19 AND VIRTUAL CONFERENCE

-Proposals are invited for AELA’s biennial Earth Laws Conference, which is planned for 14-16 October 2020 in Brisbane, Australia.
+Proposals are invited for AELA’s biennial Earth Laws Conference, which is planned for 14-16 October 2020 (AEST/Brisbane time, Australia)

 The escalating impacts of climate change are being felt around the Asia Pacific region.
 As Australian communities recover and rebuild from a summer of horrific bushfires, other communities are coping with sea level rise, flooding, forced transition of cities and communities to safe zones, increasing environmental deterioration and biodiversity loss.
 With the outbreak of COVID-19, environmental protection efforts have changed dramatically, and there is much to learn and share from our each other.